Magpie Hill Solar Farm

 The Magpie Hill Solar Farm will go through a rigorous planning and environmental assessment process to ensure impacts are minimised and managed during construction and operations.

 The Project will be required to obtain a development consent, under the Environmental Planning and Act 1979 (EP&A Act).
-It is expected that the Project will be assessed as a State Significant Development (SSD).
+The Magpie Hill Solar Farm will be assessed as a State Significant Development (SSD).

 All SSD applications undergo a comprehensive assessment process with extensive community participation, and must include an Environmental Impact Statement (EIS).